Please note: a valid prescription is required for all prescription medication.

 Questions to Ask Your Clinician

-- What signs of pancreatitis or gallbladder disease should I watch for?
+- What signs of low blood sugar should I watch for with my current regimen?

-- How long should I try a dose before considering a change?
+- How long should I stay at each dose before considering a change?

 Authoritative Sources